DevEarley/PyraMazeGDD/v1/a-to-b.md

 # Story A to B

+## High level - 3 Story Arcs, so 3 loops.

+1) The Jungle
+- Unlock your potential.
+Learn about the different abilities you can gain.
+Begin to understand how this is bigger than you.
+- You have to sign up for this challenge.
+There is no going back.

+2) The Mountain
+- Unlock your heart.
+Learn about the perspective the other dimensionals.
+Start to empathize with them and you start to take responsibility of their problems.
+- You have to go to the future, you will never come back to this life again.

+3) The City
+ - Unlock your perspective/mind.
+Meet Professor.
+Learn about impossible people.
+Feel prejudice because you work at the resort.
+Discover the HUB and meet Warp.
+ - You have to give up the life you have become used to.
+- Each time the loop ends, it returns you to the HUB. you can always go back to the city.
+If you do, the people may have new things to say to you.

 ## Start - Tiny intro area.
 Small scene with some basic platforming.
 Get feel for controls and menu.

 Ideas for sounds: